Farnham's Freehold

 Farnham's Freehold is a science fiction novel by American writer Robert A. Heinlein.
-A serialised version, edited by Frederik Pohl, appeared in Worlds of If magazine (July, August, October 1964).
-The complete version was published in novel form by G.P.
-Putnam later in 1964.
+A serialized version, edited by Frederik Pohl, appeared in Worlds of If magazine (July, August, and October 1964).
+The complete version was published in novel form by G. P. Putnam later in 1964.

-Farnham's Freehold is a post-apocalyptic tale.
-The setup for the story is a direct hit by a nuclear weapon, catapulting a nuclear shelter containing Farnham, his wife, son, daughter, daughter's friend, and employee into the future.
+Farnham's Freehold is a post-apocalyptic story.
+The setup is a direct hit by a nuclear weapon, catapulting a nuclear shelter containing Farnham, his wife, son, daughter, daughter's friend, and employee (Joseph) into the future.
 While writing the story, Heinlein drew on his experience of building a fallout shelter under his home in Colorado Springs, Colorado in the 1960s.

 Plot

 Hugh Farnham, a white middle-aged man, holds a bridge club party for his alcoholic wife Grace, law-graduate son Duke, college-student daughter Karen, and Karen's friend Barbara.
 During the bridge game, Duke berates Hugh for frightening Grace by preparing for a possible Soviet nuclear attack.
 When the attack actually occurs the group, along with Joe, the family's black servant, retreat to the fallout shelter beneath the house.

 After several distant nuclear explosions rock the shelter, Hugh and Barbara become sexually intimate, after which the largest explosion of all hits the shelter.
 With only minor injuries, but with their bottled oxygen running low, the group decides to ensure that they will be able to leave the shelter when necessary.
 After exiting through an emergency tunnel, they find themselves in a completely undamaged, semi-tropical region apparently uninhabited by humans or other sentient creatures.
 Several of the group speculate that the final explosion somehow forced them into an alternate dimension.

 The group struggles to stay alive by reverting to the ways of the American pioneers, with Hugh as the leader—despite friction between Hugh and Duke.
 Karen announces that she is pregnant and had returned home the night of the attack to tell her parents.
 Barbara also announces that she is pregnant, but without mentioning that her pregnancy resulted from her sexual encounter with Hugh during the attack.
 Karen eventually dies during her labor, due to complications, along with her infant daughter the next day.